vdbrink/vdbrink.github.io/esphome/microwave_radar_sensor_rcwl-0516.md

 ---

-## Flash the software
+## Required software

+### ESPHome

 ![ESPHome](images/esphome.png)

+The only software you need is <a href="https://esphome.io/" target="_blank">ESPHome</a>.\

-ESPHome is the software to flash the config file to the ESP board.
+This software is used to flash the config file to the ESP board.

-> esphome "microwave sensor RCWL-0516.yaml" run

 Their website contains a lot of information about how to config all kinds of sensors.
 Also, the one we used here, a binary sensor:

 * [ESPHome Binary Sensor Component page](https://esphome.io/components/binary_sensor/)

-### Flash with ESPHome

-Connect the ESP via USB to the computer.
+#### Flash the script

 There are a lot of ways to flash the config file with ESPHome to the board.\
 Read [here](esphome_flashing) how to upload it.

+Connect the ESP via USB to the computer.

+One possible way is to run python in command line:
+> esphome "microwave sensor RCWL-0516.yaml" run

 The "microwave sensor RCWL-0516.yaml" YAML file
 ```yaml